gearglow/ReptiliaWithATwist/The List.md

 "Oh?"
 Hermione replied.
 "How so?"

 Ginny tossed and turned for a bit, then rolled over to face Hermione.
 "Lots of ways.
 New clothes and such aside, he seems more self-assured, but also less... edgy, I guess?
+Softer around the edges, somehow.
 Kind of girly, actually.
 Not that he's ever been all that buff or anything, just..."
 She shrugged.
 "It's weird.
 I thought boys were supposed to get handsome as they got older.
 Him?
 First word that comes to mind to describe him is 'pretty.'
 It's confusing, if I'm honest."

 "Still crushing on the Boy-Who-Lived, Gin?"